sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

     - Additionally provides uniform workflow (from SONiC NOS) across all interface types with or without module presence.
   - This synchronization will also benefit SFP+ optical modules as they are "plug N play" and may not have quiescent functionality. (xcvrd can use the optional 'soft tx disable' ctrl reg to disable the tx)

+# Pre-requisite

+As mentioned above in 'Background' and 'Plan' sections, need to follow specified bring-up sequence.
+Work flows are designed considering SONiC NOS operating in sync mode.

+In case SONiC NOS operates in async mode, then expected behavior is - the return status of the set ADMIN_STATE attribute update in ASIC-DB (syncd/GBsyncd) will be treated to set the host_tx_ready in Orchagent.

 # Proposed Work-Flows

 Please refer to the  flow/sequence diagrams which covers the following required use-cases
   - Transceiver initialization
   - admin enable configurations
   - admin disable configurations
+  - No transceiver present

 # Transceiver Initialization
   (at platform bootstrap layer)